sbslee/fuc/docs/cli.rst

    $ fuc bam_rename -h
    usage: fuc bam_rename [-h] bam name out

-   This command will rename the sample in a SAM/BAM/CRAM file.
+   This command will rename the samples in a SAM/BAM/CRAM file.
 It essentially wraps the 'pybam.rename' method.

    usage examples:
+     $ fuc bam_rename in.sam new_name out.sam
      $ fuc bam_rename in.bam new_name out.bam
-     $ fuc bam_rename in.sam new_name out.sam
      $ fuc bam_rename in.cram new_name out.cram

    positional arguments: